 - “Optimize hard drive access.
 This setting can increase the hard drive’s read/write performance.”

-This setting actually just reduces the time before automatically running an integrity check on hard drives after an unexpected system shutdown.
-The system is indeed likely to have better performance following an unexpected system shutdown assuming this automatic but time consuming check is allowed to run.
+This setting just reduces the time before automatically running an integrity check on hard drives after an unexpected system shutdown.
+The system is indeed likely to have better performance following an unexpected system shutdown assuming this automatic but time-consuming check is allowed to run.
 Claiming it will “increase hard drive performance” overall is a bit of an overstatement.

 - “Optimize system icon caches.
 This setting can speed up the boot process.”